platformsh-templates/API-Platform-v2/README.md

-TODO You can also quickly recreate this project locally with the following command:
+You can also quickly recreate this project locally with the following command:

 ```bash
 # composer create-project platformsh-templates/api-platform-api-admin:main -s dev
 ```

+TODO add this template on packagist

 > **Note:**
 >